-Due to the degradation of the pipelines, water quality in the decentralised distribution networks was worse, with 12.5% of samples below santitary-chemical standards, and 4.7% below microbiological standards.
+Due to the degradation of the pipelines, surface water quality in the decentralised distribution networks was worse, with 12.5% of samples below santitary-chemical standards, and 4.7% below microbiological standards.
+Furthermore, organoleptic characteristics (color, turbidity) were below standards in 84.1% of samples, and toxic chemicals exceeded the maximum concentration limit in 15.9% of surface water samples.
+In Tarbagataisky, Selenginsky, Pribaikalsky, Horinsky, Kabansky, and Barguzinsky, water quality indicators were several times worse than the average (State Report Buryatia 2012).

-www.bww.irk.ru/baikalinfo/baikalpollution.html
+49 www.bww.irk.ru/baikalinfo/baikalpollution.html